sunfounder/sunfounder-uno-and-mega-kit/docs/source/uno/ultrasonic_uno.rst

 **Step 4:** Upload the sketch to the board.

 ..
 Note::
-    If you receive the following error, it is because you didn’t add a library named NewPing, please refer to :ref:`Add Libraries`.
+    If you receive the following error, it is because you didn't add a library named NewPing, please refer to :ref:`Add Libraries`.

     .. image:: media_uno/image136.png